Running time-series forecasting in the browser with Rust and WebAssembly

 Table of Contents

-WaySightAI is organized as a monorepo to maintain a clear boundary between the UI, the mathematical engine, and the management layer:
+WaySightAI is organized as a monorepo to keep a clear boundary between the UI, the mathematical engine, and the management layer:

 packages/